A Feasibility Test for Linear Interference Alignment in MIMO Channels with Constant Coefficients: System model and problem statement

-There are other, more complicated, necessary conditions for feasibility.
-In \cite{JafarDoF07} it was proved that for the 2-user MIMO interference channel consisting of users $k$ and $l$, if $(k,l)\in\Phi$ and $(l,k)\in\Phi$, the maximum DoF is
+There are other necessary conditions for feasibility that involve two or more users.
+Specifically, in \cite{JafarDoF07} it was proved that for the $2$-user MIMO interference channel consisting of users $k$ and $l$, if $(k,l)\in\Phi$ and $(l,k)\in\Phi$, the DoF satisfy

-We will consider the much more simple and natural necessary bound for feasibility with does not depend on the symmetry in $(k,l)$ as the one above:

-From our main results we assume that (\ref{eq:8}) and (\ref{eq:9}) hold.
-For the sake of completeness, let us remind that for the symmetric $K$-user MIMO interference channel\footnote{Let us remind again that we are only considering the DoF achievable with linear alignment schemes.
-When lattice-based alignment schemes are used, the DoF of interference channels with real and constant coefficients has been studied in \cite{Ghasemi09},\cite{Etkin09},\cite{Wu11}.}, the following outer bound for the total number of DoF was proved in \cite{JafarDoF10}
+For the symmetric $K$-user MIMO interference channel\footnote{Let us remind again that we are only considering the DoF achievable with linear alignment schemes and without symbol extensions.
+When lattice-based alignment schemes are used, the DoF of interference channels with real and constant coefficients have been studied in \cite{Ghasemi09},\cite{Etkin09},\cite{Wu11}.}, the following outer bound for the total number of DoF was proved in \cite{JafarDoF10}

-where $\emph{I} \left( \cdot \right)$ represents the indicator function and $R=\lfloor \frac{\max \left (M,N \right)}{\min \left (M,N \right)} \rfloor$.
+where $\emph{I} \left( \cdot \right)$ represents the indicator function and $R=\lfloor \max \left (M,N \right)/\min \left (M,N \right)\rfloor$.

 Our techniques for proving the main results will come from algebraic geometry and differential topology.
 Our arguments are sometimes similar to those in \cite{BreslerCartwrightTseToappear},\cite{Razaviyayn1}, with the difference that not only the algebraic nature of the objects is used, but also their smooth manifold structures, as well as the key property of compactness.
 We are greatly inspired by Shub and Smale's construction for polynomial system solving, see \cite{ShSm93b} or \cite{BlCuShSm98}.
 Some basic knowledge of smooth manifolds is assumed.
 More advanced results on differential topology that will also be used during the derivations are relegated to Appendix \ref{app:difftop}.